-How Is CCPA Different From GDPR?
+How is CCPA different From GDPR?

 The California Consumer Privacy Act (CCPA) is a piece of landmark data privacy legislation — the first of its kind in the United States — that went into effect at the beginning of this year.